mousedownco/cognito-htmx-app/README.md

 > [!IMPORTANT]
 > This was a fork of the `htmx-contact-app` repository that was meant to show how to integrate AWS Cognito with HTMX.
-I've move that demo to a the simpler [`htmx-cognito-demo`](https://github.com/mousedownco/htmx-cognito-demo) project.
+I've moved that demo to the simpler [`htmx-cognito-demo`](https://github.com/mousedownco/htmx-cognito-demo) project.

 ## Cognito Integration